-The main external power supply, a 12-18V battery, directly operates the turbine.
+The main external power supply, a 12V battery, directly operates the turbine.
 Some modularity is sacrificed in this block, since the wire from the power supply to the turbine needs to be cut and inserted into an input port in our device, and then redirected through the control unit back to the turbine through an output port.
 This is done to internally couple the secondary source with the first as it passes through our control block.
-This will allow us to bottleneck the power from the secondary source (through the microcontroller and additional circuitry) and add it to whatever is already being supplied by the primary source to compensate for the loss at the turbine.
+The control block, through the microcontroller and additional circuitry, will route the secondary power supply to the turbine if it sees that its RPM value is below the one required by the power supplied.
 Maximum power consumption for our purposes will be approximately 18W [1].
-This indicates a high current (500mA-1.5A) flowing through the device; however, our design routes this external power (and secondary power) away from the microcontroller and other low current components, directly to the turbine, thus avoiding damage to these components.
+This indicates a high current (1.5A) flowing through the device; however, our design routes this external power (and secondary power) away from the microcontroller and other low current components, directly to the turbine, thus avoiding damage to these components.